paezha/truchet/README.md

 ## Tiles

-Currently, these are the tiles that are implemented.
+These are sample tiles.
+The complete list of tiles implemented in the package appears at the bottom.

 ### Tile of type “d” or “\\” and “/” in Carlson’s notation.